solana-foundation/developer-content/docs/core/fees.md

   - affordable blockchain
 altRoutes:
   - /docs/intro/transaction_fees
+  - /docs/intro/transaction-fees
 ---

+The Solana blockchain has a few different types of fees and costs that are incurred to use the network.
+These can be segmented into a few specific types:

+- transaction fees
+- prioritization fees
+- rent (fee for on-chain data storage)

+## Transaction fees

 The small fees paid to process [instructions](/docs/terminology.md#instruction) on the Solana blockchain are known as "_transaction fees_".